samueldurantes/bi/README.md

 My main focus was to make the API as simple and safe as possible.

-I spent some time making sure most potential errors are properly handled, so the process doesn’t crash during execution.
+I spent some time making sure most potential errors are properly handled, so the process doesn't crash during execution.

 ## How long did you spend on this project?